Melasma: Causes, Treatments, and More

 If you currently suffer from melasma or are genetically predisposed to the condition, you’re likely to be aware of the symptoms of this type of hyperpigmentation causes to the skin—as well as the dramatic effects it can have on one's’ appearance and self-esteem.
 In this article, find out more about this very common skin condition, and what those that have it can do to reduce or eliminate melasma spots using some of today’s most advanced cosmetic dermatology procedures.

 Melasma is a chronic condition that creates hyperpigmentation of the skin.
-Inflammation of the skin, whether from extreme cold or sun exposure can cause an outbreak or worsening of symptoms.
+Inflammation of the skin, whether from extreme cold or sun exposure can cause an outbreak or worsen the symptoms.
 Due to the effects on the skin’s appearance, this condition puts forth great amounts of psychological and emotional distress on a person, which can effectively lower the self-esteem.
 This can lead to depression, anxiety, and general mental anguish for a great many of those that struggle with this condition, of which up to 90% are women.

 Melasma can affect one or many areas of your body and can be exacerbated by hormonal changes in the body, including pregnancy.
-In fact, melasma is commonly referred to as the “mask of pregnancy” because of its frequent appearance in pregnant women.
+Melasma is commonly referred to as the “mask of pregnancy” because of its frequent appearance in pregnant women.
 While the exact cause of melasma in pregnant women is unknown, it’s thought to be triggered by the surge of hormones in the body that are present during pregnancy.

 The most common locations of the body where melasma breakouts appear is the face, as well as the arms and shoulders, chest, back, and neck areas, or wherever the skin is most frequently exposed to the sun.
-The face is usually the most affected by melasma, and can appear in spots as benign as freckles, to large, dark patches over the center of the face.
+The face is usually the most affected by melasma and can appear in spots as benign as freckles, to large, dark patches over the center of the face.
 The most common areas of the face affected by melasma are the cheeks, forehead, nose, and upper lip areas.

 One thing to keep in mind with these patches is that they are usually symmetrical in appearance.
 This means that one patch on one cheek will match a patch on the other cheek.
-Also, when melasma occurs on the body, it usually appears on the forearms, neck, the hands, and anywhere else the sun is in frequent contact with the skin.
+Also, when melasma occurs on the body, it usually appears on the forearms, neck, hands, and anywhere else the sun is in frequent contact with the skin.
 During the summertime or in hot weather, melasma can also appear in other areas usually covered by clothing, which is why those with this condition are encouraged to wear hats, long-sleeved shirts, pants, and other protective clothing, and to apply sunscreen consistently throughout the day when in contact with the sun.

 What Causes Melasma and Who Gets It?

 As mentioned before, people with brown skin or darker skin tones are most likely to get melasma.
 This is because the melanocytes in the skin (color-making cells) respond to solar damage and sun exposure by producing more color.
-Because people of color have more active melanocytes to begin with, they’re more likely to experience melasma after sun exposure.
+Because people of color have more active melanocytes, to begin with, they’re more likely to experience melasma after sun exposure.

 People of Latin/Hispanic, African, Asian, Indian, Middle Eastern, and Mediterranean backgrounds are most susceptible to melasma symptoms.
 Additionally, the likelihood of developing melasma is even greater if you have direct family members who had or have melasma as well.

-Those that spend more time in the sun without the proper sun protection are also at a higher risk of developing melasma since excessive sun exposure is a common trigger for the condition.
+Those that spend more time in the sun without proper sun protection are also at a higher risk of developing melasma since excessive sun exposure is a common trigger for the condition.
 The UVA/UVB rays stimulate the melanocytes in the skin causing the changes in pigmentation.
 Even a small amount of sun exposure can cause melasma to reappear after fading.
 Limiting sun exposure is key to the overall maintenance of the condition for those that suffer from it.

 As mentioned before, females are also at a higher risk than males for melasma.
 This is largely thought to be due to hormonal changes that occur more often in women than in men, though exact causes of melasma are still largely unknown.
 In any case, researchers have explored various correlations between women and melasma during high-hormone level conditions like pregnancy, during hormone replacement treatments, with conditions like thyroid disease, and after taking birth control pills and oral contraceptives.